-- F (9100F,9400F) – These are basically the same CPUS as those without F suffix (9100, 9400) but cheaper because it has no integrated graphics.
-This means, even if your motherboard has a VGA, DMI or DisplayPort output, as long as you got an F processor, you will need to make sure you buy a graphics card.
+- F (9100F,9400F) – These are basically the same CPUs as those without F suffix (9100, 9400) but cheaper because it has no integrated graphics.
+This means, even if your motherboard has a VGA, DMI, or DisplayPort output, as long as you got an F processor, you will need to make sure you buy a graphics card.

-- U – U CPUs stand for “ultra-low-power,” and can be found on most laptops right now.
+- U – U CPUs stand for “ultra-low-power” and can be found on most laptops right now.
 While they are decent, their low power consumption also means lower performance than their desktop CPU equivalent.

 For AMD CPUs –

 - G (3200G,3400G) – On AMD’s camp, if you see a G suffix, it means that it has integrated graphics support.
-Because all Ryzen CPUs are unlocked, they are all overclockable, but I the same warnings apply as above when overclocking.
+Because all Ryzen CPUs are unlocked, they are all overclockable, but the same warnings apply as above when overclocking.

 - U – AMD also uses the U suffix for their standard laptop processors to indicate ultra-low-power.

-Getting The Most Bang For Your Buck
+Getting The Most Bang For Your Buck on Parts

 A limited budget will give you limited options.
 But that PC still needs to perform well if you need it for work and personal use.
 This is often defined by how fast your PC works.

 This means you need to align your budget based on the performance that you want to get from your PC.
-If your task has intensive graphics (graphics editing, video editing, 3D editing), having better GPU with more VRAM will factor in the performance.
+If your task has intensive graphics (graphics editing, video editing, 3D editing), having a better GPU with more VRAM will factor in the performance.
 This means you will have to consider GPU cost in your budget.
 But if you don’t need a GPU, you can afford to splurge on other components that can improve your computer’s performance.